ATC-Industries/git4beginner/README.md

 ## Pull Request

-Go to gitHub and do a pull request.
+Go to gitHub and do a pull request!